Frequently asked questions

 Make sure you complete the e-induction to familiarise yourself with the IT systems and support services at Keele.
 You should also register for your optional and elective modules and take a look at any recommended reading lists for your module.

 First of all don't worry as you will be in the same situation as other new students, and there are lots of opportunities to meet new people before and after you arrive.
-You could come along to one of our pre-arrival events and also get talking to other new students on social media by joining Keele SU’s Keele University Student Life 2018/19 official Facebook group.
+You can get talking to other new students on social media by joining Keele SU’s Keele University Student Life 2019/20 official Facebook group.
 There will also be lots of events throughout Keele Welcome to help you meet new people, and you can join one of Keele SU's many clubs and societies.

 It can take up to a week for your first payment to be received in your bank account after enrolling, therefore it is important to make sure you have sufficient money to live on before you receive your payment.
 If your student finance is delayed, or if you have any other financial concerns you can speak to a money adviser for further guidance.